Swan Islands, Honduras: History

-Honduras claimed these islands from 1923, asserting that, because Columbus had discovered the islands while sailing for Spain, they should be owned by the nearest Spanish-speaking country.
+Honduras claimed these islands from 1923, asserting that, because Columbus had encountered the islands while sailing for Spain, they should be owned by the nearest Spanish-speaking country.
 Both the United States and Honduras claimed the Swan Islands until the United States dropped its claim under the Guano Islands Act.
 Treaty of the Swan Islands was signed on November 22, 1971, and clear title by Honduras became effective September 1, 1972.
 The ownership of the island had long been in dispute.
 The Sumner Smith family has always maintained their ownership and, apparently, did have some standing in the U.S. courts.
 Nevertheless, the American government chose to abandon its claim despite this standing (ref.
 D S Platt, et al., NOAA-NWS).
 The islands gained notoriety in the early 1960s from the activities of Radio Swan, which began broadcasting in May 1960 during the preparation for and, later, the conduct of the Bay of Pigs Invasion of Cuba.
 The station was removed from the islands in the late 1960s, its main transmitter then transferred for use in the Vietnam War.

 In 1965, Bellaire, Texas, police questioned a former Bellaire High School student about his role in a teenage "army" dedicated to freeing "oppressed countries," the Houston Chronicle reported.
 The group, called the Kononiers, had been in existence for about five years, the student told the newspaper, and was armed through a series of burglaries of the Deep River Armory store.
 The weapons were taken to the Addicks Reservoir area, where they trained for combat.
 The youths were training for "Operation Liberation Swan Island" off Honduras.

 In 1987, the Los Angeles Times reported that the CIA and other American governmental agencies had a covert training facility on Swan Island for Nicaraguan Contras.
 In 1989, the president of Honduras, Rafael Leonardo Callejas, declared the island a protected wildlife refuge.

 In October 1998, Hurricane Mitch moved through the area with winds of 180 mph.

 In 2001, Swan Island Development, LLC, of Brooksville, Florida, announced plans to develop the Swan Islands by 2010, in partnership with the government of Honduras.
 Luxury real estate and hotels, valued at five billion dollars, were envisioned, with a main city named Cygnet.
 In 2004, Swan Island Development also announced plans to establish a human stem-cell research center.
 As of 2021, neither has occurred.